How to care for orchids

 How to plant orchids

-If you're growing moth orchids (Phalaenopsis) you need to grow them in clear containers to allow their green roots to photosynthesise.
+If you're growing moth orchids (Phalaenopsis) it is beneficial to grow them in clear containers to allow their green roots to photosynthesise.
 Dendrobium and Cymbidium orchids don't have photosynthetic roots, so can be grown in opaque pots.
 Vanda orchids don't need any pot at all, and can be grown in empty vases or suspended from wires.

 Use specialist orchid compost and don't over-pot them, as too much compost will take a long time to dry out and can therefore cause root rot.